ivan7237d/pipe-function/README.md

 It [provides](https://github.com/ivan7237d/antiutils/tree/master/src/internal/compare) implementations of `CompareFunction` for primitive types and a function `lexicographicCompare` to compose `CompareFunction`s.

 It also provides implementations of `EqualFunction` for objects, iterables, maps, and sets, and a function [`deepEqual`](https://github.com/ivan7237d/antiutils/blob/master/src/internal/deepEqual.ts) that recursively delegates to those functions depending on the object type.

+## Reducers

+The library exports a type `Reducer` which is like a regular reducer, but can return `undefined` to stop the iteration short, and which is used by functions [`reduceIterable`](https://github.com/ivan7237d/antiutils/blob/master/src/internal/iterable/reduceIterable.ts) and [`scanIterable`](https://github.com/ivan7237d/antiutils/blob/master/src/internal/iterable/scanIterable.ts).

+The library includes [basic implementations of this type](https://github.com/ivan7237d/antiutils/blob/master/src/internal/reducer), all of which except the boolean ones (`andReducer` and `orReducer`) can also be used with arrays and observables.

 ## Lenses